Wei1234c/Broccoli/notebooks/demo/Broccoli_readme_en.md

 [0, 2, 4, 6, 8, 10, 12, 14, 16, 18]
 ```

-- **[Chunks](http://docs.celeryproject.org/en/latest/userguide/canvas.html#chunks)** is to cut a long list of data into a specified bins and distribute them to The workers.
-In the following example, a list is divided into 10 equal-length parts and dispatched to the workers for processing:
+- **[Chunks](http://docs.celeryproject.org/en/latest/userguide/canvas.html#chunks)** is to split a long list of data into specified bins and distribute them to The workers.
+In the following example, a long list is divided into 10 equal-length segments and dispatched to the workers for processing:
 ```
 >>> res = add.chunks(zip(range(100), range(100)), 10)()
 >>> res.get()